Saatvik-Lochan/GestureLogger/README.md

 application
     - default: https://gesturelogger.com:8000

+> Hosting your own server will require a SSL certificate, as WebXR only works
+> with https

 You do not have to host both servers.
 You can use the default frontend at https://gesturelogger.com along with your own backend.
 You can mix and match these servers - as long as you specify which ones you are using